Sphereon-SDK/blockchain-proof-sdk/javascript/docs/ConfigurationApi.md

 var apiInstance = new BlockchainProof.ConfigurationApi();

-var request = new BlockchainProof.CreateConfigurationRequest(); // CreateConfigurationRequest | Create a new Proof of Existence context using the provided entity settings
+var request = new BlockchainProof.CreateConfigurationRequest(); // CreateConfigurationRequest | Create a new Proof of Existence configuration using the provided settings.
+The context points to a context of the Easy Blockchain API.
+When you have no own context, simply use 'multichain' without the quotes as context.
+You will be using our multichain ledger then, which is recomended during development/testing

 var callback = function(error, data, response) {